-colour with the yellow, and make similar mistakes ...
-Let us imagine what could happen to a mind which builds its ideas upon a foundation of perceptions so mistaken' [Calif: 356].
-In adults, failures in olfactory and taste acuity inhibit control over our own health - 'almost all the forms of adulteration in food stuffs are rendered possible by the torpor of the senses' (MM: 221; cf. Calif 296-7); and excellence in fields such as medicine depends upon oft-overlooked virtues of sensory acuity:
+[intellectually] deficient children do not 'perceive' thing/s well - ... they confuse the green colour with the yellow, and make similar mistakes ...
+Let us imagine what could happen to a mind which builds its ideas upon a foundation of perceptions so mistaken.

+In adults, failures in olfactory and taste acuity inhibit control over our own health - 'almost all the forms of adulteration in food stuffs are rendered possible by the torpor of the senses' ([MM: 221]; cf. [Calif 296-7]); and excellence in fields such as medicine depends upon oft-overlooked virtues of sensory acuity ([MM: 219-20]; cf. [1913: 214-15]):

 the student of medicine who studies theoretically the character of the pulse, and sits down by the bed of the patient with the best will in the world to read the pulse ... if his fingers do not know how to read the sensations, his studies will have been in vain.
 Before he can become a doctor, he must gain a capacity for discriminating between sense stimuli.
-(MM: 219-20, cf. 1913: 214-215)

-One could multiply examples ad nauseum, but the basic point is that to be an excellent epistemic agent requires not merely organs of sensation but excellent sensory susceptibilities.
+One could multiply examples ad nauseum; but the basic point is that to be an excellent epistemic agent requires not merely organs of sensation but also excellent sensory susceptibilities.